amurf/jsdep/README.md

 ## Usage

-Create a config like above and then just `jsdeps` to install/update.
+Create a config like above and then just `jsdep` to install/update.